|

 the west coast of Wales.
 It is also home to the University of Wales

-Aberystwyth and the National Library.
-Aberystwyth is a University town with some seven thousand students, ensuring it a vibrant throughout the year and not just during summertime.
-Incidentally, there are now ‘only’ fifty pubs left in Aberystwyth!
 The seafront hosts Victorian / Edwardian buildings mostly 4/5 stories high.
 The wide promenade protect the buildings from the revenges of the Irish Sea and offers space to sit, soak up the sun and view the surrounding hills and mountains which in winter are often covered in snow.
 On a clear day you may see the tallest mountain in Wales, Snowdon.
 The harbour was once

 one of the busiest in Wales and is fed by the rivers Ystwyth and Rheidol